aerogear-attic/ups-test-suite/rhmap-test-driver/README.md

 ```
 $ node index.js <endpoint url> <appId> <path/to/devices.csv> <delay>
 ```
-`endpoint url` -> URL to your backend cloud app `appId` -> The ID of the application that owns the devices `path/to/devices.csv` -> The path to the CSV file that has all tokens `delay` -> The time in ms that will separate each request to the endpoint
+`endpoint url` -> URL to your backend cloud app.

+`appId` -> The ID of the application that owns the devices.

+`path/to/devices.csv` -> The path to the CSV file that has all tokens.

+`delay` -> The time in ms that will separate each request to the endpoint.